Qigong Fundamentals

 Movements are shown standing, yet many can also be done seated to meet your body’s needs.

-A fully seated version of the practice is available through the Twin Oaks Circle Membership for those who prefer or require a chair-based experience, with more seated practices coming soon.
+A fully seated version of the practice is available through the Twin Oaks Circle Membership for those who prefer or require a chair-based experience.

-Most classes (excluding B.A.S.I.C.S.+) concludes with a brief mindfulness or meditation practice to help integrate calm and focus.
+Most classes (excluding B.A.S.I.C.S.+) end with an optional 5–10 minute mindfulness practice to help you integrate the experience and feel more grounded and present.

 What to Expect